Bharathh-Raj/bloc_ease/README.md

 ![image](https://github.com/Bharathh-Raj/bloc_ease/assets/42716432/0b4020be-020f-4d0a-8190-90f995a629fd)

 ## Cache State with Ease - CacheExBlocEaseStateMixin
-Just by using this Mixin `CacheExBlocEaseStateMixin` with any bloc or cubit that emits `BlocEaseState`, we get access to previous states of type with `exLoadingState`, `exSucceedState` and `exFailedState`.
+By utilizing the `CacheExBlocEaseStateMixin` mixin with any Bloc or Cubit that emits `BlocEaseState`, you gain access to previous states, including `exLoadingState`, `exSucceedState`, and `exFailedState`.
-We also get `exSucceedObject` that directly lets us access previous success object if exist.
-With this exStates, we can compare the change and do operation based on that.
+Additionally, the `exSucceedObject` allows direct access to the previous success object, if it exists.
+These extended states enable comparison and operations based on state changes.

 ```dart
 import 'package:bloc_ease/bloc_ease.dart';